muneeb-awaan/Microsoft-homepage-clone/README.md

 # Microsoft-homepage-clone
-This is a clone of the homepage of official website of microsoft.
-Not 100% same because hover effects and animations were not added.
+This is a clone of the homepage of official website of microsoft. made using html and css in visual studio code
 This is not responsive